Stagewise Reinforcement Learning and the Geometry of the Regret Landscape: Conclusion

 Our main theoretical insight is that \emph{a more optimal policy is not always more optimal from a Bayesian perspective}.
 Depending on the number of trajectories seen, a Bayesian learner may prefer a simpler policy with higher regret over a complex policy with lower regret.
 This is characterized precisely by the critical dataset size $n^*$ at which the posterior shifts concentration between competing solutions.
 One practical implication is that for any finite training process, simpler but less aligned policies may be favored -- a phenomenon we connect to goal misgeneralization, reward hacking, and potentially instrumental convergence (\cref{section:relevance_alignment}).

 Our empirical results validate the theory's predictions.
 In a gridworld environment exhibiting stagewise learning, we observe ``opposing staircases'' where phase transitions manifest as rapid decreases in regret accompanied by rapid increases in the LLC.
-Notably, the LLC detects the transition between phases 2b and 3 even when estimated on states where both policies achieve identical regret, suggesting it captures changes in the underlying algorithm rather than merely performance.
-This demonstrates that the geometry of the regret function reveals structure in the learning process that is invisible to behavioral metrics alone.

 The extension of singular learning theory to reinforcement learning opens several directions for future work.
 First, carefully quantifying how Bayesian posterior concentration relates to SGD dynamics remains an important open problem.
 Second, the techniques developed here -- and related methods for measuring and manipulating model structure \citep{Wang, Susceptibilities, BIF} -- should be applicable to alignment-relevant phenomena in more complex reinforcement learning settings including RL training of large language models.
 Given the centrality of reinforcement learning to the training of frontier AI systems, we believe that understanding and measuring complexity-regret tradeoffs is an important direction for AI safety research.